Katarina Wolfkostin

 Katarina Wolfkostin (born October 9, 2004) is an American ice dancer.
-Together with her partner Dimitry Tsarevski, she is the 2025 World Junior silver medalist, 2024–25 Junior Grand Prix Final silver medalist, the 2024 JGP Poland champion, the 2024 JGP Czech Republic silver medalist, and the champion of the 2024 U.S. senior ice dance finals.
+Together with her partner Dimitry Tsarevski, she is the 2025 CS Lombardia Trophy bronze medalist.

+On the junior level, they are the 2025 World Junior silver medalists, 2024–25 Junior Grand Prix Final silver medalist, the 2024 JGP Poland champions, and the 2024 JGP Czech Republic silver medalists.

-With her former partner Jeffrey Chen, Wolfkostin was the 2022 CS Budapest Trophy bronze medalist, the 2021 U.S. junior national champion, the 2021 French JGP champion, the 2021 JGP Slovenia silver medalist, and the 2020 Winter Youth Olympics bronze medalist.
+With her former partner Jeffrey Chen, Wolfkostin was an alternate at the 2022 Winter Olympics in Beijing, the 2022 CS Budapest Trophy bronze medalist, the 2021 U.S. junior national champion, the 2021 French JGP champion, the 2021 JGP Slovenia silver medalist, and the 2020 Winter Youth Olympics bronze medalist.
 Prior to this, Wolfkostin was the national champion at both the 2018 U.S. Novice Championship and the 2017 U.S. Intermediate Championship, with Howard Zhao.

 Personal life

 Wolfkostin was born on October 9, 2004, in Ann Arbor, Michigan.
 She has two siblings.

 Outside of figure skating, she enjoys art, music, and drawing animals and fantasy creatures.
 She has three cats, a corn snake, and two pet cockatiels named Chika and Shirley.

 In 2021, Wolfkostin was honored with the U.S. Figure Skating Athlete Alumni Ambassador (3A) award, a national award in recognition for her volunteer work in Ann Arbor.

 Wolfkostin currently attends the University of Michigan, where she is majoring in kinesiology.